LapsTimeOFF/DigiFlag_F1MV/README.md

 Feel Free to Zoom-In & Zoom-Out and Resize Window to your personal preferences.

 # 🧰 Troubleshooting

-If you are unable to connect.
+If you receive an error stating that you have failed to connect to F1MV.

+Follow the steps below

 Click on the Edit Digiflag config link.
 ![image](https://user-images.githubusercontent.com/11319293/198863136-e817ed78-34c6-45f9-9425-6cbd8f2b9de7.png)

 Make sure that the IP & Port of the **API Base URL** under the `Experimental Settings` section in Multiviewer for F1 match your **Network Settings** in DigiFlag.